diogoalmeida/sarafun_bt/README.md

 $ source devel/setup.bash
 ```

+### YAML parser
+These packages depend on yaml-cpp, version 0.5.3, which can be obtained [here](https://github.com/jbeder/yaml-cpp/tree/yaml-cpp-0.5.3)

 Services
 ----
 The tree client provides services to start, stop and restart a tree.
 When starting, the tree client will parse the input file and generate a tree based on it.